Bosnia and Herzegovina - Country Commercial Guide

 Opportunities

 Federation Railways bought new Spanish “Talgo XXI” passenger trains in 2011 and put them into use in 2016 after completing upgrades of the rail lines.
 RS Railways has announced that the company is planning to significantly upgrade the existing railway infrastructure in the near term.
 Passenger service between Banja Luka, Sarajevo, and Mostar was revived in 2017, although the volume is still relatively small.
-Passenger service between BiH and the Croatian city of Ploce was restored in July 2022 with expectations that it will become year-round service.
+Seasonal passenger service between BiH and the Croatian city of Ploce was restored in July 2022, with expectations that it will become year-round service.
 Reconstruction and modernization of rail infrastructure, such as signalization equipment and rail track upgrades, will remain the focus of both railway companies.

 Resources